nextcloud/documentation/developer_manual/tutorial.rst

 .. note:: PHPUnit executes all PHP Files that end with **Test.php**.
 Be sure to consider that in your file naming.

-The apptemplate_advanced provides an own classloader :file:`tests/classloader.php` that loads the the classes in :file:`appinfo/classpath.php` and from the appframework.
-Should you require to include more classes, adjust the file accordingly.
+The apptemplateadvanced provides an own classloader :file:`tests/classloader.php` that loads the the classes.

-More examples for testing controllers are in the :file:`tests/controllers/ItemControllerTest.php`
+More examples for testing controllers are in the :file:`tests/controller/ItemControllerTest.php`

 **See also** :doc:`unit-testing`